funkonaut/openSCAD_lessons/Lessons/Lesson 1/materials/lesson_1_outline.md

   - cones

 ### Check for understanding
--What are parameters?
+- What are parameters?
--Where are each shapes centered
+- Where are each shapes centered
--How do you make a pointed cone facing down?
+- How do you make a pointed cone facing down?
--Practice problems
+- Practice problems

 ## Project 0 Your First 3D Print
 ### Materials